 Long-term yields on interest rates have fallen quickly since the October 2018 “Powell Pivot,” which was when Federal Reserve Chairman Jerome Powell chose not to raise interest rates until inflation accelerates.
 Frank L. Farone, managing director of Darling Consulting Group in Newburyport, Mass., discusses the challenges CPAs working with financial institutions now face, as well as a few lending and funding strategies they should consider.
-Farone will present this topic at PICPA’s 2019 Financial Institutions Conference on Sept.
+Farone presented this topic at PICPA’s 2019 Financial Institutions Conference on Sept.
 17 at Penn State Great Valley in Malvern, Pa.

 By: Jim DeLuccia, PICPA Communications Manager

 Long-term yields have fallen fast thanks to the Powell pivot and U-turn since October 2018.
 Powell, of course, being Federal Reserve Chairman Jerome Powell.
 Additionally, slowing loan demand, rising funding costs and margin pressures are affecting the banking industry and the CPAs working in it.
 Joining me to briefly discuss these issues is Frank L. Farone, managing director of Darling Consulting Group in Newburyport, Mass.
 Frank will present this topic at PICPA's 2019 Financial Institutions Conference on Sept.
 17 at Penn State Great Valley in Malvern.

 Frank, thanks so much for joining me on the phone today.

 [Farone] Thanks, Jim.
 My pleasure.
 Delighted to be a part of this.

 What are a few challenges CPAs working in financial institutions may not be aware of yet, that were brought on by the Powell pivot?